SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

 .. extractor:: proxy-req-query
    :result: string

-   The query string in the proxy request URL.
+   The query string in the request URL.

+.. extractor:: proxy-req-url-loc
+   :result: string

+   The network location in the request URL.

+.. extractor:: proxy-req-url-host
+   :result: string

+   The host in the request URL.

+.. extractor:: proxy-req-url-port
+   :result: integer

+   The port in the request URL.

 .. extractor:: proxy-req-field
    :result: NULL, string, string list